Second-wave feminism: Overview in the United States

 In 1968, an SDS organizer at the University of Washington told a meeting about white college men working with poor white men, and "[h]e noted that sometimes after analyzing societal ills, the men shared leisure time by 'balling a chick together.'
 He pointed out that such activities did much to enhance the political consciousness of poor white youth.
 A woman in the audience asked, 'And what did it do for the consciousness of the chick?'"
 (Hole, Judith, and Ellen Levine, Rebirth of Feminism, 1971, pg.
 120).
 After the meeting, a handful of women formed Seattle's first women's liberation group.

+The term "second-wave feminism" itself was brought into common parlance by American journalist Martha Lear in a March 1968 New York Times Magazine article titled "The Second Feminist Wave: What Do These Women Want?".
+She wrote, "Proponents call it the Second Feminist Wave, the first having ebbed after the glorious victory of suffrage and disappeared, finally, into the great sandbar of Togetherness."
+The term wave helped link the generation of suffragettes who fought for legal rights to the feminists of the 1960s and '70s.
+It is now used to not only distinguish the different priorities in feminism throughout the years but to establish an overarching fight for equity and equality as a way of understanding its history.
+This metaphor however is critiqued by feminists as it generalizes the contradictions within the movement and the different beliefs that feminists hold.

 Some black feminists who were active in the early second-wave feminism include civil rights lawyer and author Florynce Kennedy, who co-authored one of the first books on abortion, 1971's Abortion Rap; Cellestine Ware, of New York's Stanton-Anthony Brigade; and Patricia Robinson.
 These women "tried to show the connections between racism and male dominance" in society.

 The Indochinese Women's Conferences (IWC) in Vancouver and Toronto in 1971, demonstrated the interest of a multitude of women's groups in the Vietnam Antiwar movement.
 Lesbian groups, women of color, and Vietnamese groups saw their interests mirrored in the anti-imperialist spirit of the conference.
 Although the IWC used a Canadian venue, membership was primarily composed of American groups.

+The ideals of liberal feminism worked towards the idea of women's equality with that of men because liberal feminists felt that women and men have the same intrinsic capabilities and that society has socialized certain skills out.
+This elimination of difference works to erase sexism by working within a pre-existing system of oppression rather than challenging the system itself.
+Working towards equality preserves a system by giving everyone the same opportunities regardless of their privilege whereas the framework of equity would address problems in society and find solutions to target the problem at hand.